DesperatePeter/starsector-advanced-weapon-control/README.md

 - Add ability to issue fire modes to AI-controlled allied ships **DONE**
 - Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod **DONE**
 - Automatically load fire modes on ship deployment **DONE**
-- Add a GUI to set fire modes in the ship refit editor (probably not going to happen unless I stumble upon a good solution)
+- Add a GUI to set fire modes in the ship refit editor **DONE** (though not integrated in refit screen)
-- Fire mode settings as hullmods (I don't want to do 7 groups x 7 fire modes hullmods, I'll try to think of something clever)
+- Mode suffixes **DONE**

 ## Known Issues ##

-- Depending on the machine/OS(?), keyboard inputs will not be accepted while holding SHIFT-Key.
+- Versions before 0.8.2 saved custom classes as persistent data, meaning it was not possible to remove the mod.

-If you happen to have any clues to fixing these issues, please let me know.
+  Please refer to the troubleshooting section.

 ## Changelog ##